St. Mary's Cathedral (Portland, Oregon): Art

-The marble statues of Mary and the Sacred Heart against the north walls of both transepts were carved in Switzerland and brought to the earlier 3rd and Stark Street cathedral by the Benedictine monks, who later founded Mount Angel Abbey.
-The Narthex doors' glass etching contains subtle symbols of the seven Sacraments.
-The transept windows date from the 1870s and were brought from two earlier cathedrals, as well as the Archbishop's Chair.
+The marble statues of Mary and the Sacred Heart were carved in Switzerland and brought to Omaha by the Benedictine monks.

-Stations of the Cross

-The Stations of the Cross are original to the cathedral.

 Architectural style and details

+Saint Mary's Cathedral was designed by the architectural firm of Jacobberger and Smith in Portland.
+The archdiocese selected a mix of 20th-century Romanesque and Byzantine styles for the cathedral.

+Exterior

-The architectural plans were by Jacobberger and Smith.
-The architectural style is 20th-century Romanesque and Byzantine, with a red tiled gable roof, cast-stone Corinthian columns, and a square tower with copper cornices.
-The marble floor in the apse was laid in 1926.
-The new marble on the floor in the remainder of the cathedral is a pattern of several Italian marbles.
-The doors are white oak in cast bronze on the exterior.
+Saint Mary's has a red tiled gable roof, cast-stone Corinthian columns, and a square bell tower with copper cornices.
+The main entrance doors are white oak in cast bronze on the exterior.
 Letters on the granite sign are Roman majuscules from the Trajan inscription in Rome.
-The coat of arms on the sign is of the Archdiocese of Portland in Oregon.
+The coat of arms on the sign is of the archdiocese.

-Bells

 The three bells of the tower were cast in the late 1880s and originally installed in the former cathedral at Third and Stark Streets.
 They were manually pealed until 2017, when the bells and yokes were refurbished and fitted with linear ringing motors.
-They sound at the pitches of D¹, F¹, and Ab¹.
+The bells sound at the pitches of D¹, F¹, and Ab¹.

+Interior

+The marble floor in the apse was laid in 1926.
+The new marble on the floor in the remainder of the cathedral is a pattern of several Italian marbles.
+The glass etching on the narthax doors contain subtle symbols of the seven Sacraments.
+The transept windows date from the 1870s and were brought from two earlier cathedrals, along with the cathedra.
+The dome over the altar, along with the stations of the cross, were created in 1925.